Understanding The Roofing SystemBy Stacy Mellete

 The final part to consider is the roof's ventilation.

-The health of your roof requires a balanced system of intake and exhaust vents that allow air to flow continuously through the attic space to exhaust excess heat and moisture.
+The health of your residential roof Tampa requires a balanced system of intake and exhaust vents that allow air to flow continuously through the attic space to exhaust excess heat and moisture.
 Excess heat or moisture can damage your roof shingles and even the structural framing of the roof, so proper ventilation is critical.
 Ventilation affects not only your roofing system but also your home’s cooling and heating system.
 With proper roof ventilation, you can improve the comfort of your home while saving money on electric bills.

 As you can see, maintaining your roof as an interconnected system can prevent problems and maximize its lifespan and performance.